 Typically a beginner is going to be on something 7 to 8 foot or higher, but you still want something you can carry and control out into the water.
 Depending on your height, weight and ability, something too long can be worse than better.

-Volume is the amount of area (in litres) contained in a surfboard and the best place to start when choosing the right board for a beginner.
+Volume is the amount of area (in liters) contained in a surfboard and the best place to start when choosing the right board for a beginner.
 Best rule to follow: bigger is better.
 More volumes means the board is more buoyant so it’s better to have more volume and catch waves than too little and not being able to surf your board at all.
 Higher volume will give you more speed and more stability with less effort to get you going.

 These days, you’ll know the exact volume of a board and can calculate the best volume for your body type.
 Any volume calculator or volume chart will point you in the right direction along with a number of other factors to consider for which board is best.

 Once you have an idea of what dimensions are going to work for you, you’ll need to work out what shape and material.
 If you’re really fresh to surfing, foam is your best option.
 There’s a huge range of soft tops that are ideal for learning.
 They’re durable, lightweight and best to get you on a wave when you're starting out.
 A good soft top will have plenty of volume and length, and won’t be breaking the bank either.
+To learn more about the styles and shapes of foam boards, visit our article Soft Top Surfboards.

 Fiberglass boards are considered the most traditional and popular and are easier to turn than a soft top.
 They are made with a polyurethane core and fiberglass coating.
 They tend to be more prone to dings and damage than other boards.